Provisional Patent Application: Complete 2026 Guide

 How long does a provisional patent application last?

 A provisional patent application is valid for exactly 12 months from the filing date.
 It cannot be extended.
-You must file a non-provisional patent application within that window to retain your original priority date.
+You must file a non-provisional patent application claiming priority to it within that window to retain your original filing date.

 Does a provisional patent application guarantee protection?